Prices include next-day delivery and prescription

 *If you have missed contraceptive pills in the first one to seven days of the pill pack and have had sex without barrier contraception, you could be pregnant.
 If you have calculated this between one to five days after the unprotected sex, you could use emergency contraception such as the IUD or morning-after pill.
 If not, continue your contraception until the seven-day break.
 If you don't have any bleeding, it is advised to take a pregnancy test and/or consult your doctor.

-Cerazette is a prescription contraceptive treatment, which means that there is a slight risk of developing side effects.
+Cerazette is a prescription contraceptive treatment, so there is a slight risk of developing side effects.
 The most commonly reported reactions include:

 These side effects should subside as the body becomes accustomed to the mini pill.
 However, if they do happen to persist, you should contact a doctor to discuss your condition.